lorenzorovida/Lightweight-Sorting-In-Approximate-Homomorphic-Encryption/README.md

 > [!IMPORTANT]
 > If the input contains repeated elements and this flag is not on, sorting will not work properly.

-- `--toy`: with this argument the cryptosystem will not have the minimum requirement of $\lambda \geq 128$ security bits against classical computers.
+- `--toy`: with this argument the cryptosystem will not have the minimum requirement of $\lambda \geq 128$ security bits against classical computers, but will be much faster and lighter.
 Suggested in case you want to play around with the algorithm.
 For example:
 ```
 ./Sort --random 32 --delta 0.01 --permutation --toy
 ```